D4niel-dev/Zylo-Beta-1.5.0/scripts/UPDATE_PLANS.md

 # Zylo App — Update, Bug Fix, and Improvement Plan (v1.2.1)

 ## Objective
-This document defines concrete improvements, confirmed bugs, and technical fixes for Zylo v1.2.1 based on direct inspection of the current frontend and backend codebase.
+This document defines concrete improvements, confirmed bugs, and technical fixes for `Zylo v1.2.1` based on direct inspection of the current frontend and backend codebase.
 This file is the **authoritative update specification**.
+Any other improvements will be move to `Zylo v1.3.0`.

 ---